paolobrasolin/blog/_posts/2020-12-05-on-diagonal-arguments.md

 Don't be fooled by the underwhelming simplicity: this result is important.
 Enumerating a set means labeling its elements with natural numbers, so we just proved that no enumeration of $T$ is exhaustive.
 In other terms, the correspondence established by no enumeration can be one-to-one.
-This means that while we know that the set of natural numebers is infinite, we now also know that $T$ is strictly bigger[^cardinality].
+This means that while we know that the set of natural numbers is infinite, we now also know that $T$ is strictly bigger[^cardinality].

 [^cardinality]: The notion of _set size_ is made precise by the definition of _cardinality_, which you won't regret looking up.